SalomePlatform/shaper/src/FeaturesPlugin/doc/unionFeature.rst

 Union
 =====

-The feature Union implements a boolean operation for creation of a union of selected objects.
+Union feature implements a Boolean operation for creation of a union of selected objects.

-To a create boolean operation Union in the active part:
+To create a Union in the active part:

 #. select in the Main Menu *Features - > Union* item  or
 #. click **Union** button in the toolbar